choczhang/GRASP/README.md

-# MAPLE: Model-Agnostic Framework for Health Status Representation Learning Based on Incorporating Knowledge from Similar Patients
+# GRASP: Generic Framework for Health Status Representation Learning Based on Incorporating Knowledge from Similar Patients

-The source code for *MAPLE: Model-Agnostic Framework for Health Status Representation Learning Based on Incorporating Knowledge from Similar Patients*
+The source code for *GRASP: Generic Framework for Health Status Representation Learning Based on Incorporating Knowledge from Similar Patients*

 Thanks for your interest in our work!